-Three of the windows on curb side of the X3-45 serve as emergency exits, while there are four on driver's side.
-See Figure 39.
-Except for the top window side, the three other glass sides are unprotected, which causes the workers to be exceptionally careful when manipulating or installing such windows.
+All side windows of the X3-45 serve as emergency exits.

+Except for the top window edge, the three glass edges are unprotected.
+The workers must be extra careful when manipulating or installing such windows.

 In addition, when it becomes necessary to lay down the unprotected edges of the glass window, never use a steel or concrete floor as support.
 It is recommended to use a wooden support, or even better, a padded surface.